Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 formula: "In the context of a record definition, formulas are used to assign a value to the property, usually in the form of a variable declared in the calculation or data building procedure."

+A formula may act in slightly different ways depending on the ```isCaculated``` attribute in the record property configuration:

+* When a property is calculated (```"isCalculated": true```), the formula assigns to the property a value that is calculated in the calculations procedure.
+Even if the property is not stored in the dataset, it is made available as a *calculated property* to other bots that may have the dataset as input.

+* When a property is not calculated (```"isCalculated": false``` or the attribute is not defined in the configuration) the formula is applied in the data building procedure.

+### Adding a Formula

+To add a formula, select *Add Formula* on the record property menu.